atisharma/chasm_engine/README.md

 You can use it with a local model (LLaMA derivative like Wizard-Vicuna) or OpenAI's models.
 See the config file for examples.
+It works very well with a 30B LLaMA model and acceptably with a 13B one.
+It 'kind-of-works' with a 7B LLaMA model, but the results aren't great.

 Chasm is still being written.
-It's already pretty great though.
+It's already pretty great though, with a good model.

 ## Features